harilal766/Ecommerce-label-sorter/docs/Label_Sorter.md

 ### Populate shipment summary
 Accepts sorting key and page numbers list as arguments
-1. if the sorting key == "Mixed", quantity will not be provided it will be created as the key in the dict if not already present, if already present, it will add the page numbers to its value which is a list
+1. if the sorting key == "Mixed", a nested dictionary which have the keys pages and summary, pages contains a list that contains the page numbers and summary will contain product names and quantites of the mixed section.
-2. if the sorting key is a product name, quantity will be provided and the product name and quantity will be provided as the main key and sub dict key if not already present, if already present, page numbers of the orders contains the product and the qty will be given
+2. if the sorting key is a product name, product name and quantity will be provided as the main key and nested dictionaries inside it which contains the quantity and respective page numbers.

 ### Create sorted pdf files
-after the sorting dict is finished, this function will loop through the main sorted dictionary and the sub dictionaries inside it and creates sorted pdf files.
+after the sorted summary dict is generated, this function will use a nested loop to analyze it and will generate the pdf file based on the page numbers list.

 ### Create single pdf file
 creates a single pdf file based on the output folder, product name and its sorted page nums,